- Home

 For IP Professionals

-Enrolment for Patent Agents Qualifying Examination (QE) 2025
+Enrolment for the Patent Agents Qualifying Examination (QE) 2026

 Pre-requisite for QE enrolment

-It is a requirement to pass the corresponding modules in the Graduate Diploma in IP and Innovation Management (GDIPIM) or the Master of IP and Innovation Management (MIPIM), conducted by the Singapore University of Social Sciences (SUSS), prior to enrolling in the QE.
+b) Passed the modules under the Graduate Diploma in IP and Innovation Management (GDIPIM) or Master of IP and Innovation Management (MIPIM) conducted by the Singapore University of Social Sciences (SUSS) that correspond to the QE paper(s) they are enrolling in.

 Number of QE attempts | Examination Fee (inclusive of GST) | |

-Tier 2 fee will be payable earliest at QE 2026.
-Please note that attempts starting from QE2022 will be considered for the purposes of calculating the number of attempts.
+Under the revised 2-Tier examination fee structure, Tier 2 fee are payable earliest at QE 2026, with only attempts per paper made starting from QE 2022 considered for the purposes of calculating the number of attempts per paper.

 Candidates are encouraged to ensure they are well prepared before attempting QE.